 Learning to cope with life has been a challenge, as it can be difficult for people with autism to stay organised.
-However, in order to survive, I have had to create different strategies.
+However, in order to survive, I have had to develop different strategies.
 This is so that I get everything done, I can relax, and I know I haven’t missed anything important.

 Familiar Places

 At home, I keep everything that I need day to day in my handbag.
 I never remove my keys and wallet, even when I get home.
 They stay inside my handbag all the time.
 If I take them out, I will get stressed trying to find them when I need them or even lose them.
-In my flat, I keep everything in the same place that is familiar to me, and I know I can find what I need when required.
+In my flat, I keep everything in the same places that are familiar to me, and I know I can find what I need when I need it.
 I hate it when they are moved.
 I get annoyed, and I have to put them back.
 I often check and double-check I have turned off my cooker, turned off taps, lights, and locked doors because I worry I haven’t done them, and fear the consequences.
 It also saves energy.
 I prefer to live in a structured environment.

 Lists and Calendars